Sheets

 Download

+By clicking the download link, you signify your acceptance of the following agreement.
 This application is freeware, to be used and abused however you like.
 However, the author(s) assume absolutely no liability, and the software is offered with no warranty or quality assurance.
-And heaven forbid you use it in the operation of nuclear war facilities (a warning found in so many application EULA agreements, I honestly wonder how exactly someone is supposed to use a paint by numbers application in the operation of warheads).
-In short, use at your own risk, and don’t blame me if your cat develops leukemia.
-It’s fairly certain to be an unrelated event.
+And God forbid you use it in the operation of nuclear facilities (a warning I see in the EULA of so many applications, I really do wonder how exactly someone could use a graphics utility in the operation of a power plant).
+In short, use at your own risk.

 Installation